 - Repeat the movement on your right side.

-The side plank hip abduction is an advanced variation of plank exercise that you can do to target the obliques and outer thighs.
+Side plank hip abduction is an advanced variation of plank exercise that targets the obliques and outer thighs.

 The hip abductors move your legs away from your body and rotate them at the hip joint.
 This is important because it keeps your knee and hip joints stable.